 Historically, it was near impossible to offer personalized messaging and experiences in a physical store.
 Now, with the emergence of digital signs and in-store kiosks, the ability to offer this kind of experience is in reach.
 Using the cloud and predictive data analytics, companies can predict what customers want, and use their in-store signs, as well as mobile devices to act on those predictions.

 3. Bridge the Gap Between the Head Office and In-Store Associates

-Right now there’s a key flaw in the structure of retail organizations: typically, communication between the head office and store associates is one-way and very limited.
+Right now, there’s a key flaw in the structure of retail organizations: typically, communication between the head office and store associates is one-way and very limited.
 As digital transformation takes form, the ability to break down the siloes between these two becomes much more attainable.
 Generating two-way portals that allow for more consistent communication on product information, store designs, training and other touchpoints will allow both sides to feel more in-control, collaborative and less dependent on each other.
-The ability for in-store associates to work closely with head office departments, such as design, marketing and buying also allows for more effective feedback and better decision making moving forward.
+The ability for in-store associates to work closely with head office departments, such as design, marketing and buying also allow for more effective feedback and better decision-making moving forward.

 4. Figure Digital Asset Management Into Your Strategy

 It’s been argued that digital asset management (DAM) is set-up to be “the hub of digital transformation.”
 This argument stems from the fact that all content created, whether it’s a website page, social media post, or in-store sign, comes back to the DAM system in one way or another.
 As the central hub for all photos, videos and documents, a DAM has become the ultimate enabler for effective collaboration across offices, departments and stores.
 And with ever-increasing integrations with commerce, social media and creative platforms (such as Adobe Creative Cloud), DAM is truly becoming the one-stop-shop for content creation and distribution.